rhedin/Abe_ecal/ecal.md

 Functions
 --
 Functions define reusable pieces of code dedicated to perform a particular task based on a set of given input values.
-In ECAL functions are first-class citizens in that they can be assigned to variables, passed as arguments, immediately invoked or deferred for last execution.
+In ECAL functions are first-class citizens in that they can be assigned to variables and  passed as arguments.
 Each parameter can have a default value which is by default NULL.

 Example:
 ```